 A growing literature has begun to examine the consequences of various definitions of gender in psychology.
-Bem was an early pioneer in allowing femininity and masculinity to exist as separate dimensions (Balzer & Carr, 2015).
-Similarly, Joel and colleagues (2014) showed that even within the seemingly stable gender categories of women and men, people can fluidly experience themselves as feeling like a different gender.
+Bem was early in allowing femininity and masculinity to exist as separate dimensions (Balzer & Carr, 2015).
+Similarly, Joel and colleagues (2014) showed that even within people that identify as women and men, there was a sense of fluidity.

 Furthermore, gender binaries can be constructed through statistical practices.
-For example, Hyde and colleagues (2018) concluded that the statistical practice of examining mean differences between women and men exaggerate the difference and downplay gender similarities.
-Hester and colleagues2020, showed both that perceived differences between the faces of men and women were pronounced when only means were examined, and when gender was measured as consisting of a single dimension with femininity and masuclinity at opposing ends.
+For example, Hyde and colleagues (2018) concluded that the statistical practice of examining mean differences between women and men exaggerates the difference and downplay gender similarities (Hyde et al., 2005).
+Hester and colleagues (2020), showed both that perceived differences between the faces of men and women were pronounced when only means were examined, and when gender was measured as consisting of a single dimension with femininity and masuclinity at opposing ends.
 These studies show that when experiments perform gender in a way that does not restrict it to a binary, it frequently takes on a queer shape.

-With this research in mind, let’s look at how gender is constructed in social categorization research.
-A common feature of this body of work is to naturalize gender as a binary category consisting of women and men and where femininity is by definition in opposition two masculinity.
+With this research in mind, let’s look at how gender has been constructed in social categorization research.
+A common feature of this body of work is to naturalize gender as a binary category consisting of women and men and where femininity is by definition in opposition to masculinity.
 When measuring gender categorization by faces, response options only capture the categories “woman” and “man” (or “male” and “female”) (see for example, Cloutier et al., 2005; Campanella et al., 2001; Webster et al., 2004; Zhao & Bentin, 2008).
-A slightly different task participants to rate the faces on gender as a quality (i.e. femininity), rather than a category (i.e. woman).
+A slightly different task ask participants to rate the faces on gender as a quality (i.e. femininity), rather than a category (i.e. woman).
 In such studies, responses are measures on a scale where femininity and masculinity represent endpoints on a continuum (e.g. D’Ascenzo et al., 2015; others).
-More rarely, two scales measure femininity and masculinity separately (e.g. Wittlin et al., 2018 ), in similar ways as Bem measured gender roles.
+More rarely, two scales measured femininity and masculinity separately (e.g. Wittlin et al., 2018 ), in similar ways as Bem measured gender roles.
 Even these scale, come with the implicit suggestion that femininity is the quality of womenhood and masculinity is the quality of men.

-These variety of measurement communicate different ideas of gender/sex..
-When gender is measured as categories “woman” and “man” it implies that gender/sex consists of two discrete mutually exclusive categories or make this into a weaker statement.
-When gender is measured on a continuum with femininity and masculinity mutually exclusive polar opposites, it still reproduced femininity and masculinity as opposites, but that degrees are possible.
+These variety of measurement communicate different ideas of gender/sex.
+When gender is measured as categories “woman” and “man” it implies that gender/sex consists of two discrete mutually exclusive categories (ref or make this into a weaker statement).
+When gender is measured on a continuum with femininity and masculinity as mutually exclusive polar opposites, it still reproduced femininity and masculinity as opposites, but that degrees are possible.
 If, as might be surmised from Butler (1999) the act of measuring gender is itself performative, then the constraints imposed when researchers for example measure gender as a binary consisting of women and men do not only measure gender, but also re-create it it.
 When gender is measured as feminintity and masculinity on different scales.
 It illows more variation, but still gender can only consists of the two concept of femininity and masculinity.
 Thereby, gender variation is still constructed withing the binary… (så skule jag vilja se det).
 Men vet inte hu ren kommer runt det…

+Toward a queer social categorization